CREATE_TYPE(7) - man - phpman

 Because there are no restrictions on use of a data type once it's been created, creating a

-functions that are useful in a type definition.
-But you might want to think twice before
+that are useful in a type definition.
+But you might want to think twice before designing a

 Before PostgreSQL version 8.3, the name of a generated array type was always exactly the

-therefore restricted in length to one fewer character than other names.)
-While this is
+restricted in length to one fewer character than other names.)
+While this is still usually

-still usually the case, the array type name may vary from this in case of maximum-length
+the case, the array type name may vary from this in case of maximum-length names or

-names or collisions with user type names that begin with underscore.
-Writing code that
+collisions with user type names that begin with underscore.
+Writing code that depends on this

-the server will change generated array type names to avoid collisions with user-given
+server will change generated array type names to avoid collisions with user-given names,

-names, there is still risk of confusion, particularly with old client software that may
+there is still risk of confusion, particularly with old client software that may assume that

-exist.
 The way to create a new base type was to create its input function first.
-In this
+In this approach,

-approach, PostgreSQL will first see the name of the new data type as the return type of
+PostgreSQL will first see the name of the new data type as the return type of the input

-the input function.
-The shell type is implicitly created in this situation, and then it
+function.
+The shell type is implicitly created in this situation, and then it can be

-can be referenced in the definitions of the remaining I/O functions.
-This approach still
+referenced in the definitions of the remaining I/O functions.
+This approach still works, but

-works, but is deprecated and might be disallowed in some future release.
-Also, to avoid
+is deprecated and might be disallowed in some future release.
+Also, to avoid accidentally

-accidentally cluttering the catalogs with shell types as a result of simple typos in
+cluttering the catalogs with shell types as a result of simple typos in function definitions,

-function definitions, a shell type will only be made this way when the input function is
+a shell type will only be made this way when the input function is written in C.

 EXAMPLES